-Feast of the Holy Family, Sunday, December 26th
+Feast of the Holy Family, Sunday, December 31st

-In the Holy Family we see the ordinariness of the life of Jesus and the simple acceptance of Mary and Joseph of the wonders of God.
-In the daily life of our family and community we can come close to God because God is already with us.

-A Family Prayer

-God, our Father, we are brothers and sisters in Jesus your Son, one family, in the Spirit of your love.
+A Prayer for the Family God, our Father, we are brothers and sisters in Jesus your Son, one family, in the Spirit of your love.
 Bless us with the joy of love.
 Make us patient and kind, gentle and generous, welcoming to those in need.
 Help us to live your forgiveness and peace.

-Protect all families with your loving care, especially those for whom we now pray. (pause)

-Increase our faith, strengthen our hope, keep us safe in your love, make us always grateful for the gift of life that we share.
+Protect all families with your loving care, especially those for whom we now pray. (pause) Increase our faith, strengthen our hope, keep us safe in your love, make us always grateful for the gift of life that we share.
 This we ask, through Christ our Lord.
 Amen.

-Feast of Mary, Mother of God, January 1st

-This oldest feast of Mary, comes on the 8th day of the Octave of Christmas, the world day of peace and at the start of a new year.
-It is a powerful reminder to us of the presence of Mary in the life of the Church and in our lives.
-Mary is our mother, too, and we can turn to her in every moment of need, knowing that she will intercede to God for us.

-Take time today to pause and think of what Mary means to you personally and to pray a Hail Mary.
-Mary, Mother of God, pray for us.
-Mary, Queen of Peace, pray for us.
-Mary, Helper of all in need, pray for us.
+Mary, mother and guide; pray for us.
+Saint Joseph, father and protector; pray for us.
+Saints Joachim and Anne; pray for us.
+Saints Louis and Zélie Martin; pray for us.